Develop

 Live Understanding

 The Wit.ai speech endpoint can return a partial Automatic Speech Recognition (ASR) response as it analyzes audio data.
-Instead of a single ASR response being sent from the speech endpoint after the entire audio transmission was processed, Live Understanding enables you to get an initial response and potentially act upon that response more quickly.
+Instead of a single ASR response being sent from the speech endpoint after the entire audio transmission is processed, Live Understanding enables you to get an initial response and potentially act upon that response more quickly.

 1. In the Unreal editor, open the AppVoiceExperience Blueprint to edit it.